-The Prairie Club is an intergenerational, multi-cultural club that gathers at Spring Creek Prairie Audubon Center the first Saturday of each month to take part in fun and educational activities focused on the tallgrass prairie.
+The Prairie Club is an intergenerational, multi-cultural club that gathers at Spring Creek Prairie Audubon Center the fourth Saturday of each month to take part in fun and educational activities focused on the tallgrass prairie.
 For youth ages 10-16 years.

-All meetings of the Prairie Club are on the first Saturday of the month, from 10:00-12:00 noon at Spring Creek Prairie.
-Here is the schedule of meetings for the first half of 2014:
+All meetings of the Prairie Club are on the fourth Saturday of the month, from 10:00-12:00 noon at Spring Creek Prairie.

-Email Mardell (mjasnowski@ tnc.org) or call her at (402) 694-4191 to be added to the Platte Prairies Work Days reminder list or to ask questions.
+Email Mardell Jasnowski at email@example.com or call her at (402) 694-4191 to be added to the Platte Prairies Work Days reminder list or to ask questions.

 Family Outdoor Club

 Third Saturday of Each Month 10-11:30am